-- An SPK file is mostly made up of one or more blocks of ephemeris data called "segments." - Each segment contains position and velocity data for one body, relative to one center of motion, given in one reference frame, using one mathematical representation (called the SPK "data type"), for a specified time interval. - Data for one body, relative to one center of motion, in one reference frame, using one SPK data type may be placed in many segments.
-This is often the case for spacecraft. - You can observe the segment-by-segment contents of an SPK file using the SPACIT utility program.
+- An SPK file is mostly made up of one or more blocks of ephemeris data called "segments." - Each segment contains position and velocity data for one body, relative to one center of motion, given in one reference frame, using one mathematical representation (called the SPK "data type"), for a specified time interval. - " There are often many such segments within an SPK, each for a different time interval. - Additional data for a different body, or relative to a different center of motion, or given in a different reference frame, or using a different SPK data type, may be placed in one or more additional segments. - " This is also a common occurrence. - You can see the segment-by-segment contents of an SPK file using the SPACIT utility program.